-42. Charles De Berard and Harriet May Mills House
+Charles De Berard / Harriet May Mills House

-The Mills' daughter Harriet May Mills became a prominent suffragist, and it is her name that historically conscious locals usually associate with this house today.
+As noted, the Millses’ daughter, Harriet May Mills, became a prominent suffrage leader, and it is her name that historically conscious locals usually associate with this house today.
+In 1897, while a committee head of the New York State Woman Suffrage Association (NYSWSA), she recruited Geneva-based suffrage activist Elizabeth Smith Miller to organize a statewide conference held at the Smith Opera House, Collins Music Hall, and the Nester Hotel in that city.
+Early in the twentieth century, her home became the headquarters of NYSWSA.
+By 1920, she would campaign for election as Attorney General of the State of New York, the first female to seek major state-wide office as a candidate of a major political party.
 When the Dresden, New York birthplace of agnostic orator Robert Green Ingersoll was first restored in 1921, Harriet May Mills was one of many prominent local people who served on an organizing committee whose members included Thomas Edison and poet Edgar Lee Masters.

 See this site for more information on the Mills family and their Syracuse home.